tonywied17/audio-normalization/README.md

 ## How It Works

-1. **Normalization**: This tool uses FFmpeg to normalize the audio tracks of the media files.
-It adjusts the volume levels of the audio to bring them to a standard level without clipping.
+1. **Normalization**: The tool normalizes the audio track of a media file by calculating the average volume level and adjusting the audio to a target level.
+This helps to balance the audio and make it more consistent across different tracks.
-2. **Audio Boost**: The tool applies a simple boost to the audio, increasing the volume by the specified percentage.
+2. **Audio Boost**: The tool can also apply a simple audio boost to increase (or decrease) the volume level of a media file.
+This is useful when the audio is too low and needs to be amplified.
-3. **Parallel Processing**: The tool supports parallel processing, which speeds up the task when processing multiple files.
+3. **Parallel Processing**: The tool uses parallel processing to speed up the normalization process for multiple files.
+This allows it to process multiple files simultaneously, making the normalization faster and more efficient.

 ## Development